 Image 1 by: Only in Your State Image 2 by: The Laurel Magazine

-2.4 miles | 1 hr 3 min | Medium
+2.4 miles | 1 hr 3 min | medium

 Glen Falls is one of the more unique trails located in this region.
 While it is not a long trial, it has a lot to offer.
 This trail begins with a downward ascent, where within the first half-mile, you will come across the first waterfall.
 There are a total of three.
 While the first two waterfalls are only accessible from overlooks, the last one is where the real adventure is.
 This trail is slightly more challenging due to the frequent forks and direction changes on the way down, but if you are up for the challenge, this hike is worth it.
 As you get to the trail’s end, a flowing waterfall gushes into a large pool that doubles as a swimming hole.
 Once you have enjoyed the beautiful views and cooled down, you begin the real workout portion of the hike.
 The return is a steep ascent back up to the trailhead.
 This trail is perfect for experienced hikers or people seeking a more challenging adventure.